Goyang Citizen FC

 Goyang Citizen Football Club (고양 시민 축구단) was a South Korean football club based in the city of Goyang.
 It was founded because of the disappointment created by Goyang KB Kookmin Bank FC, which decided not to elevate to K-League after winning the Korea National League in 2006.
-It was a member of the K4 League, an semi-professional league and the fourth tier of league football in South Korea.
+It was a member of the K4 League, a semi-professional league and the fourth tier of league football in South Korea.
 In 2008, it began participating in the Korean football league setup.
 The club was disbanded in 2022 after it lost its K4 League license.